jto/jto.github.io.sources/_posts/2016-03-28-announcing-validation-20.md

 ## Contributing

 Feedbacks (positive and negative), bug reports and pull requests have always been more than welcome.
-Come talk with is on [github](https://github.com/jto/validation), or in [the gitter channel](https://gitter.im/jto/validation).
+Come talk with us on [github](https://github.com/jto/validation), or in [the gitter channel](https://gitter.im/jto/validation).

 ## Credits